flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

             .. group-tab:: None

+Now we just skipped over the most important lesson of this whole tutorial.
+The old code used ``Calc.get_val()`` to read each cell and process it in a for loop, it works but it is very slow, it might take 20 minutes to run.
+We changed the code to use ``Calc.get_array``.
+It loads the data array into the computer memory and runs the for loop on that data.
+It is much more efficient, taking about 2 seconds to run.
+Lets just go over that again, you can use ``Calc.get_val()`` to process the data but it might be 500 times slower than ``Calc.get_array`` which reads it straight to RAM.
+Of course the actual times will vary by system but hopefully you understand the efficiency  ``get_aray`` can offer.

 The last two lines of code perform the actual calculation work, incrementing the value for tracts and increasing the value for pop for the current county on each iteration of the for loop.

-The other code is there because you cannot add a county dictionary as the value for a state abbreviation key until the key itself exists in ``county_data``
+The two lines of code before that are there because you cannot add a county dictionary as the value for a state abbreviation key until the key itself exists in ``county_data``
 (that is, ``county_data['AK']['Anchorage']['tracts'] += 1`` will cause an error if the ``AK`` key doesn’t exist yet).
 To make sure the state abbreviation key exists in your data structure, you need to call the ``setdefault()`` method to set a value if one does not already exist for state.